frankshearar/Home/[Spec]-MSBuild-restore-target.md

 ## Open issues

-* Could the same msbuild target be used from Visual Studio?
+* Is it possible to get the same behavior between msbuild and Visual Studio
 * msbuild /t:restore solution.sln needs a target in the metaproj
+* should RID restores go into different files such as project.assets.{RID}.json